Thomas Tamm

 Thomas Tamm (born 1952) is a public defender in Washington County, Maryland.
 He formerly worked as an attorney in the United States Department of Justice (USDOJ) Office of Intelligence Policy and Review during 2004 when senior Justice officials responded to the warrantless NSA surveillance concerning eavesdropping on U.S. citizens.
 He was an anonymous whistleblower to The New York Times, making the initial disclosures which led to reporters winning Pulitzer Prizes in 2006.

-Although Maryland agreed to drop ethics charges against him in 2009 relating to those disclosures, and the USDOJ announced it had dropped its investigation in 2011, the D.C.
-Office of Bar Counsel announced in January 2016 that it had brought disciplinary charges against Tamm relating to those events.
+Maryland agreed to drop ethics charges against him in 2009 relating to those disclosures, and the USDOJ announced it had dropped its investigation in 2011.
+In January 2016, the D.C.
+Office of Bar Counsel announced that it had brought disciplinary charges against Tamm relating to those events.
 Despite some controversy with respect to politicization of that office and similar charges being brought to silence attorney whistleblowers especially beginning in 2014, Tamm in March 2016 agreed to public censure by the District of Columbia Court of Appeals in order to allow him to proceed with his life and career.